 hero media

-Big, robust tastes and sensationally dressed carbs—it’s little wonder why Italian cuisine is renowned the world over.
-Here in Brisbane, master culinary stars are jazzing up traditional techniques with quality ingredients and daring delivery.
-While still retaining the warmth of a traditional trattoria, every top-notch Italian restaurant in Brisbane is a one-way ticket to memory-making mangia.
-Sit back as we round up the standouts.
+Big, robust tastes and sensationally dressed carbs – I’m not the only person susceptible to over-fuelling on Italian cuisine, right?
+Here in Brisbane, master culinary stars jazz up traditional techniques with quality ingredients and daring delivery, while still retaining the warmth of a traditional trattoria.
+My round-up of every slick Italian restaurant in Brisbane offers a one-way ticket to memory-making mangia.
+Sit back as I deliver the standouts.

 The shortlist